tier4/drs-docs/docs/calibration/index.md

 # Design values between `base_link` and `drs_base_link`
 - In DRS, `base_link` is described as the center between the vehicle's two rear wheels, while `drs_base_link` stands for the coordinate system origin of the INS module on the roof.
-  - Both has the same coordinate criteria; `x` faces forward of the vehicle, `y` faces left side of the vehicle, and `z` faces the sky
+  - Both have the same coordinate criteria; `x` faces forward of the vehicle, `y` faces left side of the vehicle, and `z` faces the sky.
 - There is no need for a precise pose relationship between them, but rough values will be appreciated to enhance the value of collected data by the vehicle.
-To meet the requirment, fill the pose of the `drs_base_link` relative to the `base_link` by designed values, which are taken using something like CAD.
+To meet this requirement, fill the pose of the `drs_base_link` relative to the `base_link` with the design values, which are calculated using CAD.
 The target file is:
 ```bash
    data_recording_system/src/individual_params/config/default
    ├── base_link_to_drs_base_link.yaml # <- replace the contents of this file